E&D Home FSC Home FSC Index

 In this website we attempt to assemble all the curriculum material that was written for and during Mississippi Freedom Summer.
 We have written an introduction to put the curriculum and the schools in historical context.
 Embedded in the introduction are links to supporting documents about Freedom Summer and the schools.

 Assembling the “complete” Freedom School Curriculum was a difficult task, and we were not completely successful for two reasons.
 First, the curriculum was never one complete document or set of documents.
 Each part was written by different people from different organizations and submitted at different times.
 Some of the sections of the curriculum were distributed directly to the Freedom School teachers and some of the material was provided only to the local Freedom School coordinators.
 As you will see, we have not been able to find all these documents and at other times we assume that what we have inserted was what was used.
-We have taken to heart Casey Hayden’s advice that, “Things changed pretty fast, and the various drafts which you have, and the papers which seem to have materialized out of previous lists, are probably beyond anyone’s memory, and possibly beyond reason, so if you just make your best guesses about what turned into what on the lists, I feel pretty sure you will be providing the best guesses available” (personal correspondence with authors, 4/8/04).
+We have taken to heart Casey Hayden’s advice to us that, “Things changed pretty fast, and the various drafts which you have, and the papers which seem to have materialized out of previous lists, are probably beyond anyone’s memory, and possibly beyond reason, so if you just make your best guesses about what turned into what on the lists, I feel pretty sure you will be providing the best guesses available” (personal correspondence with authors, 4/8/04).

 Second, pieces of the curriculum were added during the summer in response to the need in the schools, and some of the teachers wrote their own material.
 One can argue that the curriculum’s central premise, the importance of questioning and connecting the material to the student’s life, challenged the concept of a written curriculum.
 The Freedom School curriculum encouraged—in fact, mandated—that the teacher improvise.
 Staughton Lynd suggested to “include any chunks of material that you can lay your hands on as items that were written for the Freedom Schools, and may have been used by at least some teachers” (personal communication with authors, 3/3/04).
-We followed that advice, did not, however, include fairly extensive collections in the SNCC papers of material used in an English project in some schools.
+We followed that advice, but did not, however, include fairly extensive collections in the SNCC papers of material used in an English project in some schools.

 In general, we have tried to recreate the curriculum as it was described in the Table of Contents on the cover page of the mimeographs distributed to the teachers.
 At the places that seemed appropriate to us we have inserted curriculum material that arrived later, or was written during the summer.
 The introductory documents were chosen to give the reader an overview of Freedom Summer as well as the plan and concept behind the curriculum and the schools.
 We have also included some reports and work of students.